Tofutush/tofutush.github.io/blog/posts/snow.md

 ---

 I started writing this on 2025-11-19, but I wanted to wait until it actually started snowing to publish it.

+I came from a place where it never snows.
+The only time it "snowed" was one really cold winter where the top of a really tall mountain got frosted.

+My mom, however, comes from the north.
+If we go back to her home for new year, I'd be able to see snow!
+(My dad's home, though still in the south, is north enough to snow a bit; but I hate it there so I don't care.)

+It started to snow on the train in the dark.
+I sat by the window looking at it until I got too tired and had to sleep.

+I loved stomping around in the snow and sliding on patches of the road that got frozen in ice.
+One time we tried building a snowman, but the snow was too powdery to make any sort of shape.
+From then on I've always wondered whether those round snowmen in cartoons were physically possible.

+Another time my cousin took me to a frozen river.
+We were walking on it, when we reached a patch where the ice was thinner.
+She asked me how heavy I was, and I didn't know.
+She said a lamb could walk over it without breaking the ice.
+So we went back, weighed a lamb, and weighed me.
+I was lighter than the lamb, so we went and walked over the ice.
+Thinking back, we shouldn't have bothered — my cousin was older, taller, and definitely heavier than me; if she knew she could walk over it, then certainly I could too.

+The beds in the north were this kind where it has a maze-like pattern underneath.
+You light a fire in the next room, and the heat gets directed under the bed and through the maze, ensuring the entire bed is warm.
+We'd all sleep on it, adults and kids, sharing a few big blankets.
+My cousin and I liked to crawl back and forth underneath the blankets and it would make the adults mad.
+When we waked up the next day, all the adults would've already been up and it would be cold.

+The last time I went, my cousin had a little brother who was a whiny bastard and he pooped on the bed once.
+I didn't even know how a 2-year-old with a tiny butt could crap something this big.
+My cousin picked it up with a couple of poker cards, so there goes the deck.

+There was an ice cream wholesale place in town.
+We'd buy a huge bag of ice cream that filled up the freezer in the dead of winter.
+I was only allowed to have one throughout the entire time.
+I didn't know why we even bought them in the first place.

+At one point my uncle (either the father of my cousin or another uncle; don't remember) was carrying me and pointing out constellations in the sky.
+That was the big dipper.
+That was Sagittarius.
+There were so many stars in the sky.
+There were more stars than there were the sky.
+I don't think I'm ever seeing anything like that again in my life.
+I liked sleeping outside too, but my mom had to stay out with me if I were to do it, and she didn't like it.
+We only slept outside for one night in my memory.

+There were cucumbers and melons in our yard.
+At one point the dogs had pups.
+One of them got itself stuck in the wall somehow but we managed to get it out and it survived.

+The floor was plain cement, but years later they put tiles on the floor with my mom's money and everyone liked it.
+They live more elsewhere than in that old house now though.